HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

 !!!
 Note "Important Information about API Changes"
     Items marked in <span style="color:red">**red**</span> are API changes that may impact your applications and should be reviewed before upgrading.

+## v1.0.5 - _What's new or changed_

+### New
+- Added `v1/docmeta/{unid}` endpoint that includes metadata information about the document specified.
+- Added `richTextAs` parameter to the `v1/bulk/create`, `v1/bulk/unid`, `v1/bulk/update` and `v1/lists/{name}` endpoints when using `documents=true`.
+- Added a list of Server Commands to the Management Page's Domino Server console.

+### Improvements
+- Refined Rich Text MIME representation and Rich Text Markdown representation.
+- An error message now appears when deleting an ACL role using `admin-v1/acl/roles/{rolename}` while a member in the ACL still has that role.
+- Returns the rendered Markdown as HTML when retrieving a document where the Rich Text representation is HTML and the Rich Text field contains Markdown.
+- Searches for the text/markdown MIME part of the document and returns it if existing when retrieving a document where the Rich Text representation is Markdown but stored as MIME.

+### Resolved issues
+- `admin-v1/access/groups` parameters weren't working as expected.
+- `v1/scope/form/{form}` didn't return the form information when using the form's alias.
+- The default configuration wasn't set for some attributes when using the **Admin UI Quick Config** or the `setup-v1/admin/quickconfig` endpoint.
+- `v1/bulk/delete` returned an error instead of deleting the document.

+### Others
+- Changed default Rich Text representation to MIME in the documentation.

 ## v1.0.4 - _What's new or changed_

 ### New